National EMSC Data Analysis Resource Center

 A common question that arises after you've decided on a software data collection method is, what kind of equipment do I need?
 The simple answer is: it depends.

 Whenever you invest in a software program, you should always read the "system requirements."
-For example, click here to see a snapshot of the system requirements for Microsoft® Access.

 If you are serious about data collection for the long term, invest in hardware that exceeds the minimum system requirements.
 The list of system requirements is usually the very minimum you need in order to run the software application.